avoumatsodo/avoumatsodo.github.io/_pages/about.md

 ---
 ## Welcome To My Homepage 😊
 <hr style="border-top: 5px solid #000;">
 I am a Ph.D.
-Candidate in Economics at the [University of Quebec at Montreal](https://uqam.ca/en/information/about/).
+Candidate in Economics at the <a href="https://uqam.ca/en/information/about/" target="_blank">University of Quebec at Montreal</a>.

  I am primarily interested in the field of Macroeconomics, with a specific focus on Development Economics, Technology Adoption, and Structural Change.